Dev91100/MonsterSlayer/README.md

 <a href="https://drive.google.com/uc?export=view&id=1H0lkXdPMc7LTFezAP1a-YlZHCbNqwWZJ"><img src="https://drive.google.com/uc?export=view&id=1H0lkXdPMc7LTFezAP1a-YlZHCbNqwWZJ" style="width: 50px; max-width: 10%; height: 10%" title="Click for the larger version." /></a>

 <a href="https://drive.google.com/uc?export=view&id=1qVGZIJtHrJGbO3L4VwqLbXHHNiiXZI0t"><img src="https://drive.google.com/uc?export=view&id=1qVGZIJtHrJGbO3L4VwqLbXHHNiiXZI0t" style="width: 50px; max-width: 10%; height: 10%" title="Click for the larger version." /></a>

-## Abstract

-«Monster Slayer» is a 2D game that we have chosen to design not only for children but also for adults to play.
-Our main aim in making this assignment was to make an enjoyable game so that people are both entertained and relaxed when playing it.
-The main objective of the game is to get to the end of each level by killing the monsters and collecting coins.
-This makes it entertaining for people between 10 and above.
-The game will consist of 3 levels.
-Once they reach the end of a level, they will progress to the next with harder to kill monsters.
-In the third and final level the player must defeat the final boss before reaching the end of the game.
-To be able to complete the interfaces and implement the application, many online tutorials were watched to ease the challenges faced.
-At the end of the day, we have succeeded in implementing a game that meets all our aims and objectives stated in the introduction section.
-In the future, we are planning to enhance the interface of the application to make it more fun and interactive.